-Social Smarts: Privacy, the Internet and You
+Social Smarts: privacy, the Internet and you

 The Office of the Privacy Commissioner of Canada has created a graphic novel, Social Smarts: Privacy, the Internet and You, to help young Canadians to better understand and navigate privacy issues in the online world.

 The graphic novel includes detailed black and white illustrations so it can be easily reproduced by educators and parents.
 However, you can also request copies of Social Smarts for your library or classroom by emailing us at email@example.com.